Joint Undergraduate & Graduate Courses (4000 level)

 Prerequisites: EESC UN2200 or equivalent introductory geology course approved by the instructor.

-Prerequisites: introductory geology and one year of calculus.
-Recommended preparation: higher levels of mathematics.
+Prerequisites: Introductory geology and one year of calculus.
+Recommended preparation: One semester of college physics.

 The course aims to explore sea level changes that take place over a wide variety of timescales and are the result of multiple solid Earth and climatic processes.
 The course will link a series of solid Earth processes such as mantle convection, viscoelastic deformation, and plate tectonics to the paleoclimate record and investigate how these processes contribute to our understanding of past and present changes in sea level and climate.
 The course will step chronologically through time starting with long term sea level changes over the Phanerozoic, followed by Plio-Pleistocene ice age sea level variations and lastly modern and future sea level change.
 This is a cross-disciplinary course, which is aimed at students with interests in geophysics, cryosphere evolution, ocean dynamics, sedimentology, paleogeography, and past and present climate.